nospamcalfee/pico-ap-configure/README.md

 https://github.com/nospamcalfee/ringbuffer

 Next steps are initing a system for ssid/password/ip/mask.
 That is this project.
+I also incorporated the mdns stuff in this test.

 ## What this example does

-First the pico-w starts up as an access point so a cellphone or pc can join the pico-w network.
+The app tries to connect to whatever ssid/password you configured in the build.
+If this fails, after 30 seconds, the pico-w starts up as an access point so a cellphone or pc can join the pico-w network.
 Once this happens the user can use a browser to connect to the pico-w ap website at default 192.168.4.1 and then the user can set ssid/password and optionally fixed-ip and fixed-netmask.

 I took the gherlein app and made it standalone.
 Then expanded to include entering SSID and password and optional IP and Mask.
-Then I added POST processing which I needed for my app, and is already needed for the AP ssid etc entry anyway.
+Then I added cgi POST processing which I needed for my app, and is already needed for the AP ssid etc entry anyway.